 Scaliger’s principal works Opus Novum de emendatione temporum (1583) and Thesaurum temporum (1606) represent a vast array of dates produced without any justification whatsoever, containing the repeating sequences of dates with shifts equal to multiples of the major Kabbalistic numbers 333 and 360.
 Numerology was considered a major science then and J.J.Scaliger was a prominent Kabbalist of his time.

-Neither Protestant J.J.Scaliger nor his follower Jesuit D.Petavius, clergy or humanists have paid much attention to Ockham’s law when they crafted Roman and Greek Antiquity.
-Their clients were condottieri upstarts who were seeking legitimacy in days of yore and became Popes, Cardinals, formed regal dynasties such as the Medicis.
+Neither Protestant J.J.Scaliger nor his follower Jesuit D.Petavius, clergy, or humanists paid much attention to Ockham’s law when they crafted Roman and Greek Antiquity.
+Their clients were condottieri upstarts who were seeking legitimacy in days of yore and became Popes, Cardinals, and formed regal dynasties such as the Medicis.
 They paid exceedingly well for a glorious but fictitious past.

 Thorough research shows that there is literally no reliably datable information about events before the VIII century and that there is only very scarce information originating from the VIII to the X century.
 As a matter of fact, most events of “Ancient” History took place from the XI to the XVI century, were replicated on paper in 1400-1600 AD, and positioned under different labels in an imaginary past.
 LOOK INSIDE History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology vol.4.